 Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

-The Carolina Hurricanes hit the ice for the opening game of the NHL Playoffs Second Round against the New Jersey Devils at PNC Arena on Wednesday, May 3, starting at 7:00 PM ET on ESPN, SNE, SNO, SNP, and TVAS.
-The Hurricanes are favored (-120) against the Devils (+100).
+Game 1 of the NHL Playoffs Second Round at PNC Arena on Wednesday, May 3 features the Carolina Hurricanes and the New Jersey Devils facing off at 7:00 PM ET on ESPN, SNE, SNO, SNP, and TVAS.
+The Devils are the underdog (+100) in this matchup against the Hurricanes (-120).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!